Felt (band): Signing

-Break up and later
+Break up

 In 1989, Lawrence declared it had been his intention all along to release ten singles and ten albums in ten years and, having done so, announced the end of Felt.
 After releasing their last album, Me and a Monkey on the Moon, which embraced a lusher, more multi-layered sound alongside a more personal lyrical bent from Lawrence, and undertaking a short tour, the band split up.
 Lawrence went on to form Denim and later, Go Kart Mozart and Mozart Estate.
 Duffy joined Primal Scream.
 Ainge would later play with Vic Godard.
 Mick Lloyd died in 2016.
 Subsequent bass player Mick Bund died in 2017.
 Martin Duffy died in 2022.

 In 2018, Cherry Red reissued all ten Felt albums on CD and vinyl, with new mixes of songs plus revised tracklistings and packaging.

+Reunion

+In 2026, Ainge, Thomas, and King reunited to form a new group called 'Feel' alongside keyboardist Martin Davies and lead guitarist Andy Wellings.
+After 37 years since Felt's last show in Birmingham in December 1989, the group played their first live show together at the Glas-Goes Pop annual festival in Glasgow, where they were joined by guest vocalists Stuart Murdoch and Radhika.

 Legacy

 Lawrence has said that he believes the band could have been more successful.
 According to Lawrence, "The reason Felt didn't make it is because John Peel didn't like us."

 Felt have been cited as an influence by Stuart Murdoch of Belle and Sebastian, Tim Burgess of the Charlatans, Manic Street Preachers, Girls, and the Tyde.